mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Lentuli line.
 His son succeeded him and was crowned Martin I. Artemsus had been careful not to neglect his son as had Cleon I before him.
-Martin was fully indoctrinated in his father’s philosophy and strategies for establishing a greater Imperium, perhaps to excess.
+Martin was fully indoctrinated in his father's philosophy and strategies for establishing a greater Imperium, perhaps to excess.

 History of the Third Imperium